MemoonaTahira/CrowdFix/README.md

 <pre> CrowdFix
   ┬ videos: 434 clips annotated with their category, 5GB
-  ├ Frames: are not be included.
-Code to generate the frames with the same name sequence as the corresponding ground truth maps,     download this folder and run the frame.py file without modifying folder hierarchy.
+  ├ frames.py: Run frame.py without modifying folder hierarchy to generate the frames with the same name sequence as the corresponding ground truth binary fixation and saliency maps.
   ├ Binary Fixation Maps
   └ Saliency Maps
 </pre>